-Additional extensions beyond the automatic extension period - We will grant an additional extension only if an extension of more than six months is granted by the Internal Revenue Service (IRS).
+Additional extensions beyond the automatic extension period - We will grant an additional extension only if an extension is granted by the Internal Revenue Service (IRS) beyond the date of the Illinois automatic extension.
 Your additional Illinois extension will be equal to the federal extension, plus one month.
 You must attach a copy of the approved federal extension to your Form IL-1120.